tmicomyiza/Knapsack_problem/README.md

 * It will also write information on a file named generations.txt which will contain all generations that we created in order to reach the solution

-## Note: You cannot provide the filename name as parameter when you launch the program.